-Below the basics diagram of this amplifier, the actual schematic diagram is slightly different,
+Below some basics diagram examples of this amplifier, the actual schematic diagram is slightly different,

-this is shown to point out the use of a driver transformer and a OTL output stage.
+this is shown to point out the use of a driver transformer and a OTL - OCL output stage.

 Another example of this kind of schematic diagram here: V